coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 fluidlike body structure of the orb closes the wound; other swallowed opponents must cut their own way out.
-When a creature dies by being swallowed whole (or when a creature killed by the gibbering orb in some other fashion is eaten by it), the gibbering orb absorbs the creature's known spells, prepared spells, and spell-like abilities.
+When a creature dies by being swallowed whole (or when a creature killed by the gibbering orb in some other fashion is eaten by it), the gibbering orb absorbs the creature’s known spells, prepared spells, and spell-like abilities.
 The orb can use any two of those abilities per round as a free action.
 Each originates from an eye that is not producing an eye ray (see below) that round.